Ministry for the Environment and Natural Resources (Iceland)

-The Ministry for the Environment and Natural Resources (Umhverfis- og auðlindaráðuneytið) is an Icelandic cabinet-level ministry founded 23 February 1990.
+The Ministry for the Environment and Natural Resources (Umhverfis- og auðlindaráðuneytið) is an Icelandic cabinet-level ministry founded on 23 February 1990.
 It was originally called the Ministry for the Environment but was renamed to its current name on 1 September 2012.
-The Ministry oversees a wide range of matters as they relate to the environment, including nature conservation, wildlife protection, forest protection and revegitation efforts, environmental impact assessment and land use planning, pollution control and environmental health, fire prevention, meteorology, and mapping, including surveying and remote sensing.
+The Ministry oversees a wide range of matters as they relate to the environment, including nature conservation, wildlife protection, forest protection and revegitation efforts, environmental impact assessment, land use planning, pollution control and environmental health, fire prevention, meteorology, and mapping, including surveying and remote sensing.
 The current Minister for the Environment and Natural Resources is Guðmundur Ingi Guðbrandsson.

 Departments

 The Ministry for the Environment and Natural Resources of Iceland comprises six departments: